- About Us

 It is possible that the issue is being caused by something medical such as a urinary tract infection or urinary blockage.
 If your cat is unable to urinate, urinates very small amounts around the house, or has blood in the urine - we should see your pet right away.

 This issue can also be due to behavior.
-For example, you have a new baby in the house, you move to a new house, or even if you're just plain stressed out - your pet may be able to feel the tension.
-We carry products to help your cat through the stressful times; such as chews/treats or pheromone diffuser.
+For example, if you have a new baby in the house, you move to a new house, or even if you're just plain stressed out - your pet may be able to feel the tension.
+We carry products to help your cat through the stressful times such as chews/treats or pheromone diffusers.
 Sometimes your kitty may need some behavioral medication as well, but we like to try non-medicated solutions first.

 We are happy to help with this problem.
-There are some products and medications that can help and even changing certain things you do before leaving the house can be beneficial.
+There are some products and medications that can help, but even just changing certain things you do before leaving the house can be beneficial.
 Veterinary Partner has some starting points to help you with this issue, but if your dog feels bad then we want to make them feel better.

 Thunderstorms & Fireworks

 Loud, random noises like this can scare your pet tremendously.
 Cats will often just hide, but your canine companion may get very anxious.
 We may know when it's time for fireworks, but your pet doesn't know this and can't be as prepared as you are.
 They may or may not have a sixth sense about approaching bad weather, but that doesn't mean they're ready for the bright light followed by a loud crack of thunder.

 There are things we can do to help prevent your pet's anxiety in these situations.
 If your pet goes beyond a mild fear then we should talk to you about your options.
 Veterinary Partner has information regarding prevention, causes, and what to do for extreme cases regarding thunderstorms and fireworks.